opensearch-project/documentation-website/_api-reference/profile.md

 `profile.shards.id` | String | The shard ID of the shard in the `[node-ID][index-name][shard-ID]` format.
 `profile.shards.searches` | Array of objects | A search represents a query executed against the underlying Lucene index.
 Most search requests execute a single search against a Lucene index, but some search requests can execute more than one search.
 For example, including a global aggregation results in a secondary `match_all` query for the global context.
 The `profile.shards` array contains profiling information about each search execution.
 [`profile.shards.searches.query`](#the-query-object) | Array of objects | Profiling information about the query execution.
-`profile.shards.searches.rewrite_time` | Integer | The cumulative rewrite time spent on rewriting the query, in nanoseconds.
+`profile.shards.searches.rewrite_time` | Integer | All Lucene queries are rewritten.
+A query and its children may be rewritten more than once, until the query stops changing.
+The rewriting process involves performing optimizations, such as removing redundant clauses or replacing query path with a more efficient one.
+After the rewriting process, the original query may change significantly.
+The `rewrite_time` field contains the cumulative total rewrite time for the query and all its children, in nanoseconds.
-`profile.shards.searches.collector` | Array of objects | Profiling information about the Lucene collectors that ran the search.
+[`profile.shards.searches.collector`](#the-collector-object) | Array of objects | Profiling information about the Lucene collectors that ran the search.
-`profile.shards.aggregations` | Array of objects | Profiling information about the aggregation execution.
+[`profile.shards.aggregations`](#aggregations) | Array of objects | Profiling information about the aggregation execution.

 ### The `query` object